PSG Global Solutions Wins Best of RPO Award for 4th Consecutive Year

-MARINA DEL REY, Calif., May 11, 2023 /PRNewswire/ -- PSG Global, the world's largest provider of outsourced recruiting support to global enterprises, announced today that it received the 2023 Best of RPO award from ClearlyRated Business Solutions for the fourth consecutive year.
+MARINA DEL REY, Calif., May 11, 2023 /PRNewswire/ -- PSG Global, a leading provider of recruitment process outsourcing and a wholly-owned subsidiary of Teleperformance, announced today that it received the 2023 Best of RPO award from ClearlyRated Business Solutions for the fourth consecutive year.
 The recognition places PSG Global Solutions among the top 2 percent of recruitment process outsourcers in the United States and Canada, showcasing its commitment to providing exceptional experiences to clients and internal employees.

 "We are honored to be recognized by ClearlyRated, which has built an incredible community of RPOs that are dedicated to a culture of transparency and service excellence," explains Brian Cotter, co-founder of PSG Global Solutions.
 "Their support and partnership have been invaluable in recognizing and celebrating the efforts of RPOs in the industry."